dfkaye/simplegraph/README.md

     node ./test/simple-test.js
     node ./test/big-fixture-test.js

-WARNING: The `big-fixture-test` generates over a million graph items, which on some systems is ridiculously slow (*15+ seconds!*).
-It's done in a blocking manner on node.js rather than with `process.nextTick` - maybe I'll try that later.
-Anyway, big-fixture test is *not* bundled with the browser suite.

-Avoid big-fixture on node.js by running just the simple test:
+The `big-fixture-test` generates over a million graph items.
+Avoid it by running just the simple test:

     npm run simple

 rawgithub test page
 -------------------

-Ran into problems with the Testling service which had become unreliable (now fixed) due to json API changes.

 In order to verify that the test suite runs locally or on rawgithub - and rather than re-create the tests using jasmine, QUnit, or what-have-you, I now [use